 - DearS has the eponymous aliens, who imprint themselves on a master and follow their every whim.
-They are very Genre Savvy about it, though.
 While they try to become servants to humans, they're well aware that slavery is generally looked down upon on Earth, so they hide this while making first contact and go about enslaving themselves to humans very, very discreetly.

 - Megalomania: The demihumans were created to be servants to the humans, but were treated more like slaves.
 They ended up rebelling against them and gaining their freedom, but they are still treated as third-rate citizens at best.

 - Discworld: Golems were this.
 Then, in Feet of Clay, someone had a very interesting idea — they bought a golem and gave him to himself.
 After that first golem worked out independent thought from first principles, they're now quietly and peacefully having a revolution by all buying their freedom.
 (And they always insist on a receipt.)